data-skywalker1/API-Second-hand-car-Price-Prediction/README.md

 # API
-**predicting second hand Car price Using Regression Model and Streamlit** API Using Linear Regression Model and streamlit
+**predicting second hand Car price Using Regression Model and Streamlit**
+- Using Linear Regression Model and streamlit